elderberry-smells/GBS_snakemake_pipeline/ReadMe.md

 ```shell script
 $ qsub workflow/resources/gbs.sh
 ```

+- Sit back and watch the data start rolling in.

 ## Installation
 > download the repository using [git clone](#clone) or by clicking `clone or download` on the main page of the repository and dowloading the zip file.